erikagardini/MusicFeaturization/README.md

 python3 2-testing.py
 ```

 When the testing is completed, the file _music_dataset_testing.csv_ is saved inside the directory _results_ and contains the output of the penultimate layer of the network during the testing.
-This dataset is used for the experiment "Inferring Music And Visual Art Style Evolution via Computational Intelligence" (1).

 ### Step 5: Format the dataset